OhKoohs/OhKoohs/README.md

 <h2 align="left">Hi 👋!
-My name is iCognitoo and I'm a Web Developer, from Costa Rica</h2>
+My name is Koohs and I'm a Web Developer, from Costa Rica</h2>

 ###